earl-grey-theme/earl-grey/README.md

 It is possible to obtain a "Patron License", granting permission for commercial use (See the "Support the project" section).
 It is also possible to obtain other licenses, just open an issue, or get in touch.

+In short, this project is free-software for non-commercial purposes, and a commercial license can easily be obtained.

 ## Support the project